 Sleeping mat – choose one with a good comfort to weight ratio.
 Foam mats are super light but they don't have the comfort of a self inflating mat.

 Sleeping bag – warmth to weight ratio is important.
 If that extra kilo of weight is going to be the difference between being warm and sleeping or cold and awake, it is worth it.

 Pillow – put your fleece inside your sleeping bag cover.
 Save the pillow for car camping.

-Water purifying tablets – a fresh stream or creek is like mother’s milk on a hot day but it’s better to play it safe and purify it before drinking.
-Read the best way to purify water while hiking.
+Water purifying tablets – a fresh stream or creek is like mother's milk on a hot day but it's better to play it safe and purify it before drinking.
+We use Micropur tablets because they eliminate more nasties than other brands.
+Read more about the best way to purify water while hiking.

 Food – consider freeze dried or dehydrated meals for longer hikes.
 These are expensive but taste much better than packet pasta and rice meals from the supermarket.
 Don't be too elaborate with your meals.
 The more diverse meals you take, the more cooking and eating utensils you need.
 If you aren't going for long, take a frozen Bolognese for the first night.
 It will defrost on the trail and you'll be lighter the next day.
 Allow enough food for an extra day.